-- sc\ops [list of qutip.Qobj] List of stochastic collapse operators.
-Each stochastic collapse operator will give a deterministic and stochastic contribution to the equation of motion according to how the d1 and d2 functions are defined. - e\ops [list of qutip.Qobj] Single operator or list of operators for which to evaluate expectation values.

-kwargs [dictionary] Optional keyword arguments.
+- sc_ops [list of qutip.Qobj, or time dependent Qobjs.]
+List of stochastic collapse operators.
+Each stochastic collapse operator will give a deterministic and stochastic contribution to the equation of motion according to how the d1 and d2 functions are defined.
+Can depend on time, see StochasticSolverOptions help for format. - e_ops [list of qutip.Qobj] single operator or list of operators for which to evaluate expectation values. - kwargs [dictionary] Optional keyword arguments.
 See qutip.stochastic.
 StochasticSolverOptions.

-output: :class:'qutip.solver.SolverResult' An instance of the class qutip.solver.
-SolverResult.
+output: qutip.solver.Result An instance of the class gutip.solver.Result.